 FW: Ruud Gullit (Netherlands)

 Gullit was one of the continent's most illustrious players.
-European Footballer of the Year in 1987, the tall, dreadlocked total-footballer inspired AC Milan to their first league title in nine years and captained the Netherlands to their first major international trophy at the 1988 UEFA European Championship, scoring the opening goal in the final against the Soviet Union with a powerful header.
+European Footballer of the Year in 1987, the tall, dreadlocked total-footballer inspired Milan to their first league title in nine years and captained the Netherlands to their first major international trophy at the 1988 UEFA European Championship, scoring the opening goal in the final against the Soviet Union with a powerful header.
 Gullit was back to his commanding best at EURO '92, having won the Scudetto with Milan in record-breaking style.
 He ended his international career with 66 caps and 17 goals in 1994.
-His has since coached Chelsea FC, Newcastle United FC, Feyenoord, LA Galaxy and FC Terek Grozny.
+His has since coached Chelsea, Newcastle United, Feyenoord, LA Galaxy and Terek Grozny.

 FW: Gianluca Vialli (Italy)

 Two goals in a decisive 1988 qualifier against Sweden confirmed Vialli as the Azzurri's new golden boy.
 Italy's No1 striker at EURO '88, he impressed but missed several chances in the 2-0 semi-final defeat by USSR.
-At the 1990 FIFA World Cup, Vialli was upstaged by Totò Schillaci and Roberto Baggio and his international career ended with 16 goals and 59 caps.
-He joined Juventus for a world-record fee after UC Sampdoria lost the 1992 European Champion Clubs' Cup final to FC Barcelona but won the 1996 trophy with Juve.
-He finished playing at Chelsea FC, where he became manager before moving on to Watford FC and then forging a successful TV career.
+At the 1990 World Cup, Vialli was upstaged by Totò Schillaci and Roberto Baggio and his international career ended with 16 goals and 59 caps.
+He joined Juventus for a world-record fee after Sampdoria lost the 1992 European Champion Clubs' Cup final to Barcelona but won the 1996 trophy with the Bianconeri.
+He finished playing at Chelsea, where he became manager before moving on to Watford and then forging a successful TV career.

 FW: Marco van Basten (Netherlands)